MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 Great job, by completing these steps you have helped Reed add the missing unit for the fleet for elctric vehicles to the Length/Distance unit group to Microsoft Sustainability Manager.

-**Congratulations!** You have assisted Alex (Emissions Analyst) and Reed (IT Admin) of Wide World Importers to set up their organizational structure, add the contractual instrument types, and add a new unit to the Length/Distance unit group.
+**Congratulations!** Alex and Reed of Wide World Importers now have their organizational structure set up along with the contractual instrument types, and a new unit in the Length/Distance unit group.
 This forms the foundation for the rest of the work they will do with the Microsoft Cloud for Sustainability and Microsoft Sustainability Manager.
 These data points are used throughout the tools, so it is important to spend the time to ensure that your organization and reference data is set up correctly.